The Best Saw For Wood Crafts (All 5 Types Explained)

 Scroll Saw

-A scroll saw is similar to a fret saw except that it is motorized.
-This saw uses a narrow blade to cut intricate details into wood such as curves and patterns.
-The blade can be removed and then changed through a pre-drilled hole which is especially good for internal cuts.
-The Scroll Saw that I’m recommending is the WEN 3921 16-inch Two-Direction Scroll Saw
+The blade can be removed and then changed through a pre-drilled hole, which is especially good for internal cuts.
+The Scroll Saw that I’m recommending is the WEN 3921 16-inch Two-Direction Scroll Saw.

 This saw is one of the best on the market for doing fine cuts in wood.
-It can carve dovetail joints with ease and when the fine blade is used, this saw is practically unbeatable!
+It can carve dovetail joints with ease, and when the fine blade is used, this saw is practically unbeatable!

 Among the most reliable and affordable brands on the market include Dewalt listed here on Amazon, at a very modest price.
 Even if you have more money than this cost to spend on a saw, I would say start with one of these until you get the hang of using one.

-- Something to consider when purchasing: as with a band saw, the distance between the blade and the arm of the machine makes a difference on how large of a piece of wood you will be able to cut.
+- Something to consider when purchasing: as with a band saw, the distance between the blade and the arm of the machine makes a difference in how large of a piece of wood you will be able to cut.

 - You will find most scroll saws come anywhere between a 16” to 20” throw or distance between the blade and the body.
-Buy the larger one, if you can afford it.
+Buy the larger one if you can afford it.

 - To make your life even easier, consider a stand made for scroll saws.
-You could easily make one and if you do, do yourself a favor and build it so that the saw tips towards you slightly.
+You could easily make one, and if you do, do yourself a favor and build it so that the saw tips towards you slightly.
 This will allow you to sit while you use the scroll saw.
-Believe me, once you get into this hobby you will want to sit when you start with patterns that have hundreds of tiny cuts to make.
+Believe me, once you get into this hobby, you will want to sit when you start with patterns that have hundreds of tiny cuts to make.

 CNC’s

-A CNC router or computer numerical machine is a highly-precise tool that is computer-controlled and makes repeated movements that are extremely accurate.
+A CNC router or computer numerical machine is a highly precise tool that is computer-controlled and makes repeated movements that are extremely accurate.
 The X-Carve is a type of ‘Inventable’ that uses software to create 3D carvings and designs in wood.

-If you enjoy working with wood and the feeling of satisfaction you get from it, you should really think about this before purchasing a CNC router.
 Yes, these machines are very cool and can do so much.
 You won’t be cutting it yourself, however.
 The machine does it instead.
-You program the design, set the wood in place and run the machine.
+You program the design, set the wood in place, and run the machine.
 If that works for you, then great, this is the machine to buy!

 If you feel you want to experience cutting the wood yourself, then consider that before buying.
-I am not trying to discourage you from getting a CNC, as I feel they are a great machine to own, as long as you know what to expect when running one.
+I am not trying to discourage you from getting a CNC, as I feel they are a great machine to own as long as you know what to expect when running one.

 How Do You Cut Curves in Wood?
 [Which Saw?]

-To cut curves in wood having a template or pattern to follow, transcribed onto the wood is the best and the easiest way to get the job done.
+To cut curves in wood, having a template or pattern to follow transcribed onto the wood is the best and the easiest way to get the job done.
 Good lighting and safety glasses are also important.

 How Do You Cut Curves With a Jigsaw?